 Easy to navigate & Easy on the eyes

-Internal links – keeps the visitor longer on your site.
+Internal links – keep the visitor longer on your site.
 The more time they spend on it, the greater the chances they will do something.

 Internal search – helps them find more information/products on your site and stay longer.